Polar Line: Planning

 Rabcewicz recommended a mountain line, but chose to build it to intersect with the Ofoten Line at Bjørnfjell, and use that line as a branch to reach Narvik, rather than build the line directly to the town.
 The Mountain Line could be built faster because of shorter tunnels, the longest being 5.5 km, which with an estimated 4 m per day would give a construction time of 33 months.
 The other main advantage of the line was that it lay so far inland that an Allied attack would be improbable.
 However, Rabcewicz noted several disadvantages of the line, including steeper gradients, the lack of any fjords or residents between Kobbvatnet and Bjrnfjell and the increased amount of snow in the area.
 He estimated that the line could be completed by June 1945 given a work-force of 83,700 men.

 Planning of the route from Narvik to Kirkenes was led by Professor Flörke in Narvik.
 The first report was published on 4 July 1942, regarding the route from Kvesmenes to Skibotn.
 The report considered three proposals, that of NSB from the 1920s, that of the Reichskommissariat's railway division and that of the Flörke's group.
 NSB had recommended a route which followed the coastline, but Flörke stated that for military-strategic reasons this route had to be discarded.
 He further wanted to avoid long tunnels to decrease construction time.
-He also remarked that NSB's maps did not match the terrain, forcing his office to take aerial photography of the route from Nordreisa to Skippagurra between May and August 1942, while Narvik to Nordreisa was photographed between June to August.
+He also remarked that NSB's maps did not match the terrain, forcing his office to take aerial photography of the route from Nordreisa to Skippagurra between May and August 1942, while Narvik to Nordreisa was photographed between June and August.
 Plans consisting of the section from Setermoen to Nordreisa (325 km from Bjørnfjell) were sent to Einsatzgruppe Wiking in Oslo on 8 July 1942.
 The plans from Bjørnfjell to Setermoen were sent on 23 July.